StanfordBDHG/HealthGPT/README.md

 ## TODOs

 - [ ] stream GPT responses to the client in order to hide latency (currently broken in the SPM module: https://github.com/MacPaw/OpenAI/issues/14)
-- [ ] store the API key in a config/plist file (or generally in a more secure way)
 - [ ] enable users to disconnect health data streams at will
 - [ ] provide support for more HealthKit types
 - [ ] chain LLM queries to first identify which data to pull from HealthKit and then construct a prompt